 Do you notice the dredging machine in the background?

-Seeing the San Elijo is an Ecological Reserve, it is important to remember to always stay on the designated paths.
+Seeing that San Elijo is an Ecological Reserve, it is essential to always stay on the designated paths.

 Here we are entering the center of the Inner Loop Trail.